-Emma Griffin’s comments (reproduced below) appear alongside those of Professor Kate Williams and Sir Richard Evans among others in an article for the Guardian (1 May 2021): ‘Studying history should not be only for the elite, say academics’.
+Emma Griffin’s comments (reproduced below) appear alongside those of Professors Kate Williams and Sir Richard Evans among others in an article for the Guardian (1 May 2021): ‘Studying history should not be only for the elite, say academics’.

 ‘Emma Griffin, the president of the Royal Historical Society and professor of modern British history at the University of East Anglia, was anxious that her degree, which she said was very accessible and produced “rounded” graduates, must not become the preserve of the middle classes.
 “For reasons of cost, many students need to study at their local university.
 Understanding our own past shouldn’t be a luxury pursuit for the privileged few, and we think that everyone should have a history option.”